I love writing about relationships and helping my readers navigate all their ups and downs.

 Cynthia: No. We prefer to keep this to ourselves.
 Our sexuality is not a topic that needs to be discussed with our parents or siblings or anything.
 We're functional adults and I just don't think sexuality is a topic that belongs in family discussions.
 Now if we were to be gay, and wanted to marry same-sex partners, I guess you would have to bring that up to family.

-Odd question.
-Do either of you get turned off by knowing what the other partner does with a same-sex partner?
+Does either of you get turned off by knowing what the other partner does with a same-sex partner?

 Steven: Not at all.
 It's kind of hot.